YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-20-writing-(toefl).md

   * draw 6 grids
 * while reading
   * write down topic (first paragraph)
-  * write down the three reasons (second to fourth paragraph) in the article
+  * write down the three reasons (second to fourth paragraph) in the article (all with S.V.O format)
 * while listening
-  * write down what professor says sentence by sentence in each reason section
+  * write down what professor says sentence by sentences in each reason section in order
   * make sure each section has main, detail, conclusion
 * while writing
-  * TBC
+  * We can still read the article while writing

 #### template of integration writing